Shedding Light on Problems with Hyperbolic Graph Learning: Conclusion

 \textbf{Future work} We resolve the first three of these four problems above.
 Additional work on the third problem would consist of finding real world benchmarks to match the synthetic benchmarks we introduced in this paper.
 The largest remaining amount of work is to be done on the fourth problem, that of introducing a metric to characterize graph datasets (that is, the graph and the associated node features).
 For this, one will have to characterize the interaction of the node features and the graph jointly, and may have to use more granular metrics than Gromov $\delta$-hyperbolicity (e.g. Ollivier-Ricci curvature) to gain a better geometric understanding of the underlying structure.

 \textbf{Impact statement} This paper, among other things, demonstrates the need for greater care when dealing with baseline evaluation in the context of hyperbolic machine learning.
-We do not have concerns regarding negative societal impact, on the contrary, we hope our results will improve the quality of evaluation in the geometric graph machine learning literature, thereby improving the overall quality of work in the field.
+We do not have many concerns about negative societal impact, and hope our results will improve the quality of evaluation in the geometric graph machine learning literature, thereby improving the overall quality of work in the field.
+It should be noted that we do make use of a synthetic dataset to demonstrate some of our core claims and note that we do not want to push the field entirely to the extreme of only synthetic benchmarks; ideally, we would use relevant practical real-world datasets for evaluation and finding such test tasks should be a priority for the field.

 { \textbf{Appendix}}